edenkp/edenkp.github.io/projects/da-club.md

      src="da-club-landing.png">

 We were also required to input real data into our application, so we added real clubs from UH Manoa to the database.
 We did this by looking at a Google spreadsheet of RIO's (Registered Independent Organizations) that contained information on every club there is at UH Manoa.
 We took about 100 clubs from this spreadsheet and incorporated them into our database.

+## My Contributions to this Project

+I contributed in designing our website and making the logo for Da Club.
+I used Canva to design the logo, and did some additional research using Google to find background images for the different pages.
+As seen in the screenshots above, the design was changed a lot throughout the time we worked on Da Club.
+My teammates helped me change up the design of the webpage while also maintaining most of my design ideas.

+I also helped with adding interest areas for our application.
+Interest areas are what defines what type of club a club is.
+The interest areas were implemented not only so users can see what kind of club their looking into, but it's also used as a way to help our page to stay organized.
+Instead of alphabetizing our clubs and organizing them in that way, we used the interest areas to organize them.
+To do this, I needed in incorporate them into our schema for our database

 To look at our final product of our application, Da Club, click <a href="https://daclub-ruddy.vercel.app/">here</a>.